⏱ 15 min read 🔬 Mushroom guide

 • Automated humidity control: Ultrasonic humidifier with 2.8L water tank maintains perfect moisture levels for up to 3 weeks without refilling

-• HEPA-filtered air intake: Cleans incoming air, dramatically reducing contamination risks
+• sealed and app-controlled air intake: Cleans incoming air, dramatically reducing contamination risks

 • Variable-speed exhaust fans: Manages CO2 levels automatically while capturing spores